Even if you love having your coffee black (like I do), every once in a while you might want a sweet and creamy caffeinated drink.

 - Blend until you get the smooth Frappuccino texture you’re aiming for.

 - Pour Frappuccino in a glass and enjoy.

-When I have this homemade drink, I just top it off with a bit of caramel sauce or syrup, nothing else, as seen on the following photo:
+When I have this homemade drink, I just top it off with a bit of caramel sauce or syrup, nothing else, as seen in the following photo:

 Of course, you might want to do what a Starbucks barista would and add whipped cream and caramel drizzle on top of your DIY Caramel Frappuccino:

-One time I didn’t have any whipped cream spray, and I didn’t have the time to whip the heavy cream I have in the fridge, so my father told me to just pour heavy cream on top of the frappuccino that I had just prepared for him.
+One time I didn’t have any whipped cream spray, and I didn’t have the time to whip, so my father told me to just pour heavy cream on top of the Frappuccino that I’ve just prepared for him.
 I did, and I also had it decorated with a bit of caramel sauce.
-Ever since this is the way he wants me to have his copycat Caramel Frappuccino made:
+Ever since this is the way he wants me to prepare his copycat Caramel Frappuccino:

 - The Woke Lark’s Recipe for a Homemade Oreo Frappuccino